The Spanish language situation in the world. Currently more than 400 million people in the world today who speak Spanish as a first language.

-The expansion of speakers in the world who benefit from speaking Spanish can be attributed to various factors we will mention next.
-During the 1980's, Spain joined international organizations like O.T.A.N (North Atlantic Treaty Organization, NATO) and the European Union, and the Spanish language was only studied by Philologists - specialists who were dedicated to the detailed study of a language and its literature.
-However, this all changed after Spain became an indefinite member of the above mentioned organizations and many other Spanish-speaking countries also began to develop.
+The expansion of speakers in the world who benefit from speaking Spanish can be attributed to various factors.
+During the 1980's, Spain joined international organizations like NATO (North Atlantic Treaty Organization) and the European Union, and the Spanish language was only studied by academics who were dedicated to the detailed study of a language and its literature.
+However, this all changed after Spain became a member of these international organizations as well as the surge in importance Spanish-speaking countries especially those in Latin America.

-The majority of Spanish-speaking nations also coexist with other minority languages: In America, for example, there's the Mayan, the Guaraní, the Aymará, and the Quechua.
-But Spanish continues its process of expansion among the speakers of these indigenous languages due to its double condition as official language and national language.
+In the majority of Spanish-speaking countries there are also other languages that are spoken.
+In Latin America, for example, there's Mayan, Guaraní, Aymará, and Quechua.
+But Spanish continues its process of expansion among the speakers of these indigenous languages often due to its condition as the official language and the national language of these countries.

-In the case of Africa's Republic of Equatorial Guinea, Spanish is the language used in trade between the different native languages that coexist in its territories.
-Marrakesh in Western Sahara, which used to be a Spanish colony, has about 20,000 Spanish speakers in its territory.
+In the case of Africa, there is the Republic of Equatorial Guinea.
+Here, Spanish is the language used for trading between among the different people and their different native languages that coexist within its territories.
+Part of Morocco, or the Western Sahara, used to be a Spanish protectorate, that today has about 20,000 Spanish speakers in its territory.

-Also present in Asia are about 3,000 people who consider Spanish their mother tongue.
-The Philippines maintain the Spanish language as a cultural referent since their first written texts are in this language.
-An attempt can be noted on the party of the authorities and the country's residents, who are willing to recuperate and preserve this valued part of their cultural history.
+In Asia there are about 3,000 people who consider Spanish their mother tongue.
+The Philippines maintain the Spanish language as a cultural reference since their first written texts are in this language.
+An attempt has been made on the part of the authorities as well as the country's residents, to recuperate and preserve this valued part of their cultural history.
 Because of this, the number of students who choose Spanish as a second language has increased immensely over the last few years.

 It is calculated that the United States has about 50,000,000 Spanish speakers.
 The increase of Spanish speakers can be based mostly upon the recent wave of Spanish speaking immigrants, and the need of the 3rd U.S. born generation of Hispanic immigrants wanting to recover their almost forgotten mother tongue.
 This has placed the country second after Mexico and ahead of Spain in numbers of Spanish speakers in its population.

-Jean-Louis Calvet (Jean-Louis Calvet, Pour une écologie des langues du mond, Plon, París, 1999) declares 3 conditions of the state of being of Spanish:
+Jean-Louis Calvet (Jean-Louis Calvet, Pour une écologie des langues du mond, Plon, París, 1999) has applied names to three groups of Spanish Speakers:

 - Hispanidad: Those countries in which Spanish is the mother tongue and a symbol of identity.